telepresenceio/telepresence/docs/index.md

 You will need the following available on your machine:

 * OS X or Linux.
-* Python 3, OpenSSH client and `torsocks`, `kubectl`.
+* `kubectl` command line tool.
 * Access to your Kubernetes cluster, with local credentials on your machine.
   You can do this test by running `kubectl get pod` - if this works you're all set.

-Start by installing the necessary dependencies:
+You will then need to install the necessary additional dependencies:

 * On OS X: